frankiecho/ahpsurvey/vignettes/my-vignette.md

 *Culture* 9 8 7 **6** 5 4 3 2 1 2 3 4 5 6 7 8 9 *Family*

 In the case where the decision-maker chose 6, the sensible codebook maker would code it as -6, which denotes that *Culture* is more important than *Family* in 6 units for that decision-maker.
 For `ahp.mat` to work, the value in A_B variable have to be the importance A has over B in positive values.
 In this case, the values should be converted from negative to positive, and the negative values would be converted to its reciprocal in the pairwise matrix.
 When data is coded in the above way, set `negconvert = TRUE`.
+If the data is already coded in the reciprocal (as opposed to negatives), set `reciprocal = FALSE`.

+``ahp.mat`` takes four arguments:

+*   `df`:  the dataframe

-``ahp.mat`` takes three arguments: the dataframe `df`, a list of attributes in the correct order `atts`, and whether to convert all positive values to negative (`negconvert`, which is logical).
+*   `atts`: a list of attributes in the correct order

+*   `negconvert`: whether to convert all positive values to negative (logical, defaults to `FALSE`)

+*   `reciprocal`: whether to convert negative values (after `negconvert`) to its reciprocals (defaults to `TRUE`).

 ```r